yixiangD/vibration-simulators/README.md

-# vibration-simulators
-Dynamics and Vibration
+# Dynamics and Vibration Demo
 Plot the simple harmonic dynamic of a dashpot attached to a spring on a web page.